mF2C/mF2C/docs/resource-categorization.md

 ### Troubleshooting

-- To get the `Host-IP` related information the resource-categorization module is running another container `alpine:latest` .
+- For those who are using `latest-V2.0.16`; To get the `Host-IP` related information the resource-categorization module is running another container `alpine:latest` .
 So it might possible that sometimes we may not be able to get the output value from that container.
 - Fix the multiple `device_ip` creation issue for a single agent

 ## Change LOG

+###latest-V2.0.20 (date 19/September/2019) [in complience with CIMI-server - 2.20 +later & DataClay version - 2.22 +later]
 ###latest-V2.0.18 (date 09/July/2019) [in complience with CIMI-server - 2.20 +later & DataClay version - 2.22 +later]
 ### latest-V2.0.17 (date 28/June/2019) [in complience with CIMI-server - 2.20 +later & DataClay version - 2.22]
 ### latest-V2.0.16 (date 28/June/2019) [in complience with CIMI-server - 2.18 / 2.19 & DataClay version - 2.21]